-The 2018 Swisse People’s Ride will have an early start (time TBC) from the start/finish line on Eastern Beach Road on Geelong’s beautiful waterfront.
+Just like the elite races, you will roll out from the start/finish line on Eastern Beach Road at Geelong’s beautiful waterfront.

 We recommend you arrive a minimum of one hour prior to start time.
-Please take into account travel time, parking and any unforeseen holdups.
+Please consider travel time, parking and any unforeseen holdups.
 There will be a set time outlined in your Rider Guide that all 115km, 65km and 35km participants must depart the start line by.

 Much of the Swisse People’s Ride is conducted on open roads therefore standard road rules apply to every participant.
 Police will be in attendance and will impose penalties.